resulal/resulal.github.io/_pages/index.md

   overlay_color: "#000"
   overlay_image: /assets/images/gradient.png
   actions:
-  - label: "<i class='fa fa-coffee'></i> Pour yourself a nice cup of coffee and have a look around"
+  - label: "<i class='fa fa-coffee'></i> Pour yourself a nice cup of coffee and have a look around."
     url:
 excerpt: "and this is **Thinking Systems** – a personal journal of technical writings.
+Welcome!
 I am a practicing process systems engineer based in Copenhagen area in Denmark.
 I enjoy *systems* thinking and love data-driven algorithms."
 ---

-## Hi, I'm Resul.
+Hi, I'm Resul.

 I am a chemical and a process systems engineer and I hold a Ph.D. in applying process systems engineering principles to the early-stage process design problems.
 Throughout my education, I have also acquired a profound understanding of modeling, simulation, and optimization of engineering processes as well as first hand experiences of algorithm development for data-driven decision making under uncertainty.
 I am currently working at the Research & Early Development business area of [Novo Nordisk A/S](https://www.novonordisk.com/).

-To learn more, reach out on [LinkedIn](https://www.linkedin.com/in/resulal/) or send an [email](mailto:meresul@gmail.com)!
+To reach out, send a message on [LinkedIn](https://www.linkedin.com/in/resulal/) or an old school [email](mailto:meresul@gmail.com)!

 ## Stay tuned.